P05BB

 Poor fuel economy due to extended open-loop enrichment.

-Increased exhaust emissions (HC, CO) especially on short trips.
+Increased exhaust emissions, especially on short trips.

 How to diagnose P05BB